Expats looking for a relaxed lifestyle could do a lot worse than living in Italy.

 The pros and cons of living in Italy

-Moving from a grey and rainy country like the UK to anywhere in Europe can seem like an amazing idea.
+Moving from colder countries to anywhere in southern Europe can seem like an amazing idea.
 But is Italy really all it’s cracked up to be?

 It’s fair to say that Italy has plenty to offer expats wanting a life of sunshine and good food.
 However, it’s worth weighing up both the pros and the cons to see if the lifestyle is suitable for your needs.